PierreDemailly/commity/README.md

 # Commity [![Build status](https://travis-ci.org/PierreDemailly/commity.svg?branch=develop)](https://travis-ci.org/PierreDemailly/commity)

-**Commity** is a command line tool that will prompt you each **commits parts** required in your commit message.
+**Commity** is a command line tool that will help you with commits conventions.
-You can configure Commity easily so the entire team follow the commit format You need.
+You can configure Commity fast & easily so every collaborators can follow the commit convention you need.

-## Motivation

-The goal is to create a powerfull tool that handle commits and some git options so all the collaborators in a same project can follow a specific commit format.
-The tool must make your git commits cleaner and sometimes, give them more sense.

 ## Installation

-Installation is as simple as :
+I highly recommand to use it globally.

     npm i -g @pierred/commity